infinitered/cr-2024-intermediate-workshop-lessons/README.md

 ## How to use this repo

-1. Clone the [companion repo](https://github.com/infinitered/cr-2024-intermediate-workshop-template).
+1. Fork the [companion repo](https://github.com/infinitered/cr-2024-intermediate-workshop-template).
 You'll start working right on `main`.
 2. Start at the first module by opening up the file starting with "01-".
 3. Do the rest of the modules in order.